 - Muscle often becomes painful after an ankle sprain

-- Trigger points and a tight shortened tibialis anterior can make it difficult to pick up the foot and can contribute to ‘tripping over your own feet’.
+- Trigger points and a tight shortened tibialis anterior can make it challenging to pick up the foot and contribute to ‘tripping over your own feet.

 - Pain from trigger points in the tibialis anterior is sometimes diagnosed as gout or turf toe.

-- Is often the primary cause of “growing” pains in the feet and ankles of children.
+- It is often the primary cause of “growing” pains in the feet and ankles of children.